Trash Collection & Recycling Information

 - Unsoiled pieces of cardboard, newspapers, paperboard, junk mail

 - Empty and rinsed-out glass bottles/jars, tin, steel and aluminum cans

-All items for recycling can go in one container EXCEPT paper items need to be separated out and be in a separate container.
-You may use any receptacle of your choice denoting the receptacle with RECYCLE stickers that can be picked up at the Board of Selectmen's office (for no fee).
+All items for recycling can go in one container EXCEPT paper.
+Paper items must be placed in a separate container.
+Please denote the container with a RECYCLE sticker that may be picked up at the Board of Health Office (free).

 The following items should NOT be left curbside as recyclables: